 And so, when we look at Bitcoin, we do not see a third party whose efforts are a key determining factor in the enterprise.
 The value of Bitcoin turns on the efforts of decentralized miners and independent market participants' assessments of an open-source payment mechanism.
 Applying the disclosure provisions of the securities laws in this situation would seem to add little value.
-[Note to Draft: We expect to use the following bracketed language subject to confirmation of our understanding of the Ethereum network in discussions with representatives of Ethereum Foundation.]
 [Likewise, based on our understanding of the present state of Ether and the Ethereum network, regulating Ether as a security does not seem to be warranted.]
-[There may be other decentralized networks where regulating the tokens that function on them as a security may not be warranted.]
-And of course there continue to be systems that rely on central actors whose efforts are key to the success of the enterprise.
-In those cases, application of the securities laws can protect the investors who purchase the coins.
-There will be disclosure requirements and SEC-supervised trading mediated by regulated entities.
+[There may be other decentralized networks where regulating the tokens that function on them as a security may not be warranted.
+[And of course there continue to be systems that rely on central actors whose efforts are key to the success of the enterprise.
+In those cases, application of the securities laws can protect the investors who purchase coins that may function on those networks in that there will be requirements for disclosures and trading by regulated entities in those tokens will fall under our supervision.